WilliamSmith5172078/tips/README.md

 Updated dependencies to latest versions - build 224 Optimized algorithm for better efficiency - 72
-Added detailed comments for clarity - update 48
+Added detailed comments for clarity - update 48 Updated README with new instructions - build 258